 \section{Introduction}

 The long-term statistical behaviour of trajectories for typical initial conditions in a dynamical system is well-known to be characterised by ergodic measures.
-Indeed, given a map $T:M \to M$ and a $T$-invariant ergodic measure $\nu$, Birkhoff's ergodic theorem states that, for any bounded measurable observables $\varphi: M \to \mathbb R$, ``time average equal space average'' in the sense that
+Given a map $T:M \to M$ and a $T$-invariant ergodic measure $\nu$, Birkhoff's ergodic theorem states that, for any bounded measurable observable $\varphi: M \to \mathbb R$, ``time average equal space average'' in the sense that

 Importantly, ``typical initial conditions'' refers to \eqref{eq:BET} being a ``$\nu$-almost sure'' statement and highlights the possible coexistence of many (even uncountably many) ergodic invariant measures.
 In this context, the notion of \emph{stochastic stability} provides a strategy for identifying those ergodic invariant measures that persist under small random perturbations.
 Stochastic stability consists of (i) proving the existence and uniqueness of a stationary measure $\eta_\e$ for the process $X_\e$ generated by $\e$-small random perturbations of $T$, and (ii) characterising the limit (in weak-$^*$) of $\eta_\e$ as $\e \to 0$.
-If $\eta_\e \to \eta$ as $\e \to 0$, then $\eta$ is the only ergodic invariant measure of $T$ robust under small random perturbation and we may say that $\eta$ is stochastically stable.
+If $\eta_\e \to \eta$ as $\e \to 0$, then $\eta$ is the only ergodic invariant measure of $T$ which is robust under small random perturbation, and we may say that $\eta$ is stochastically stable.
 By construction, this strategy is fit to identify invariant measures sitting on attractors, near which $\eta_\e$ accumulates most mass.\footnote{This is not always the case, see for example \cite{Gora1985} or \cite{AraujoTahzibi2005} where the stochastically stable measure of LSV maps with $\alpha \geq 1$ is $\delta_0$, which sits on a non-uniformly hyperbolic repeller.}

-Repelling invariant sets may also support many ergodic invariant measures.
+Repelling (or non-attracting) invariant sets may also support many ergodic invariant measures.
 Nevertheless, the stochastic stability of such measures cannot be characterised with the strategy presented above since the stationary measure of $X_\e$ will often attribute little-to-no mass near such sets and instead will highlight attractors.
 To address this issue, we introduced the notion of ``conditioned stochastic stability'' in \cite{BassolsCastroLamb2024} where, instead of stationary measures, we proposed considering \emph{quasi-ergodic measures} of the process $X_\e$ conditioned upon remaining near the repeller.